QuantumAgentic/Storacha_dart/README.md

 - [UCAN Specification](https://github.com/ucan-wg/spec)
 - [IPFS Documentation](https://docs.ipfs.tech/)

-## ⚠️ Disclaimer
+## 📝 About

-This is an **unofficial** implementation and is **not affiliated with or endorsed by Storacha Network or Protocol Labs**.
-This package is provided "as-is" without warranty.
-Use in production at your own risk.
+This is a community-driven Dart/Flutter implementation for Storacha Network.
+This package is not affiliated with or endorsed by Storacha Network or Protocol Labs.

-For official Storacha clients, see:
+For the official JavaScript implementation:
 - [Official JavaScript Client](https://github.com/storacha/w3up)

 ---